Download database with 300+

-Fortunately though there are a ton of companies that have been built to help creators on their journey and allow them to make a full time income.
+Fortunately, there are a ton of companies that have been built to help creators on their journey and allow them to make a full-time income.

-Creators earning income through advertising revenue was first introduced in the early days of YouTube.
+Creators earning income through ad revenue was first introduced in the early days of YouTube.
 Although to earn a considerable amount of money through ads alone is very hard.

 Most creators don’t even make enough money to reach the U.S poverty line of $12 an hour.
 The biggest earners here are the 1% of creators who have been at it for a very long time and have accumulated very large audiences.

 Depending on the viewers’ location and the target audience, YouTubers receive $0.5 to $6 per 100 views on their videos.
 And keep in mind that YouTube pays for the number of people that watch ads on your channel and not the general number of views.

 Donation platforms and exclusive content

 Donation and patronage platforms took the creator economy by storm when they first showed up.
 Through these platforms, creators can directly depend on the support of their fans by collecting donations and tips.